justPerson787/Volcanoes-Webmap/Readme.md

 This is a web map depicting volcanoes in the US.
 To create the map I used python, folium and pandas (to load csv file with data).

-The project has been created following Udemy python course  https://www.udemy.com/the-python-mega-course.
+The project has been created with the help of the Udemy python course  https://www.udemy.com/the-python-mega-course.

 ## Features
 The web map has following features: